Platen

-Other applications
+Applications

 Office equipment

 In office copiers and scanners, the platen is a flat glass surface on which operators place papers or books for scanning.
 The platen is also called the flatbed.
 Platens are also used in some printers, such as the dot-matrix printer.

 Manufacturing and processing

 Semiconductor manufacturing

 In semiconductor manufacturing, specifically chemical-mechanical planarization, a flat, rotating platen covered with a pad is used to polish semiconductor wafers (see image).

 Screen printing

 In textile screen printing, a platen is a flat board onto which the operator slides the garment.
 It is generally made of either a plywood laminate or aluminum with a rubber laminate.
 Often the platen will be pretreated with a spray adhesive.
 This allows the garment to effectively become a rigid immobile substrate, especially important when printing multiple colors or utilizing an on-press infrared dryer.
 The screen is brought parallel and close to the garment (often within 1/32") and the squeegee pressure then brings the screen into contact with the garment so that the ink transfer may occur.
 There are many special platen types, such as those for printing sleeves or pockets, vacuum platens, platens with clamps to hold bulky materials such as jackets, and even curved platens for printing on hats.